Lindy Li: Democratic Party activity

 In February 2020, Li tweeted she had traveled to New York for an interview with Fox News “to discuss the dangers of socialism.”
 Later that same week she tweeted a two-minute excerpt of a 1988 press conference in which Sanders had complimented the Moscow Metro: "#BernieSanders lavishes praise on Communist Russia, preferring the Soviet Union to the American way of life”.
 Her tweet was again subsequently retweeted by prominent social media political personalities, raising Li’s public profile and exposing her to online criticism from Sanders supporters.
 She resigned from her volunteer role as treasurer of the Pennsylvania Young Democrats two days later, citing the incident as her impetus for doing so.
 Two days after her resignation, Fox News published Li's interview that had been recorded the week prior, entitled “My Socialism Nightmare”, in which Li further attacked Sanders and his supporters.

 After the 2020 Super Tuesday primary elections, Li appeared on Al Jazeera to debate Sanders supporter Linda Sarsour concerning which Democrat would be best to defeat Donald Trump.
 During the interview, Li stated that she would not vote for Sanders if he became the Democratic nominee.

 In 2022, Li was named as co-chair of the Justice Unites Us Super PAC, announced as a multi-million-dollar fund “to drive grassroots engagement in the Asian American community”.
 The PAC would raise only $1.3M in the 2022 election cycle before its termination.
-The PAC stirred controversy when its only independent expenditure was shown to be $846,000 to assist candidate Carrick Flynn, a white man, in a failed run for Oregon's 6th congressional district democratic primary.
+The PAC stirred controversy when its only independent expenditure was shown to be $846,000 to assist candidate Carrick Flynn in a failed run for Oregon's 6th congressional district democratic primary.
 The PAC was later revealed to have been financed primarily by Protect Our Future, the Super PAC formed by then cryptocurrency entrepreneur, Sam Bankman-Fried.